It’s estimated that businesses can automate more than 30% of sales-related tasks.

 Beginner software that doesn’t take much time to learn is usually a cost-effective solution for small businesses.

 An excellent option to get started is Agile CRM, a fairly robust sales and marketing engine that starts at $8.99/month.
-For even more control and communication automation from prospecting to purchase, Keap Lite offers invoicing and additional business communication automation.
-These are just some of the many services you can start using for under $100/month.
+For even more control and communication automation from prospecting to purchase, Keap Pro offers invoicing and additional business communication automation.
+These are just some of the many services you can start using for around $159/month.

 When you’re just getting started, a traditional CRM may not be the best use of your money.
 Even if it’s free, sales automation software with added features that take up space and training time can be wasted.